Empty Garden, Hero’s Garden

 This painting is definitely going to take some explaining.
-It is the perfect example of our first statement.
-Yet in this piece he is taking something that starts off rather complex and turns it into a symphony of sophisticated visual translation.
+It is a perfect example of our first statement.
+Yet in this piece, he is taking something that starts off rather complex and turns it into a symphony of sophisticated visual translation.
 It is proof that he lives his life with an “I’ll see you and raise you one” attitude.

 John Lennon + Elton John + Suchiu = Empty Garden, Hero’s Garden